clojurists-together/clojuriststogether.org/content/news/2019/q2-2019-survey-results.md

 ### How would you like us to allocate our funding?

-75% of respondents wanted us to fund a mix of established and speculative projects, and 25% wantes us to only fund established projects.
+75% of respondents wanted us to fund a mix of established and speculative projects, and 25% wanted us to only fund established projects.
 This is roughly the same as our Q4 2018 survey.
 In Q1 2019 the mix was 80/20.

 ### What are we doing well, what could we be doing better?